jhadevback/demo-strategy-joaquin/README.md

 | `message` | `string` | **Required**.
 Your message that want to send |
 | `notificationType` | `string` | **Required**.
 You want to send your message to which where platforms: SITE, SMS, EMAIL |

-## Feedback

-If you have any feedback, please reach out to us at mr.halilugur@gmail.com